Inflation Impact

 Inflation directly affects your savings, investments, and retirement planning.
 Money sitting in a low-interest savings account loses value over time if the interest rate doesn’t keep pace with inflation.
 Understanding inflation helps you make smarter financial decisions about where to keep your money and how much you need to save for future goals.

-Historical US Inflation Rates
+Historical US inflation rates

 US inflation has varied significantly throughout history: